World Economic Forum’s AI head on how to protect human rights without stifling innovation

 Worldwide standards-making

-On May 29, the WEF will host the first meeting of the Global AI Council to focus on creating international standards.
+On May 29, the WEF will host the first meeting of the Global AI Council to focus on creating international standards for artificial intelligence.
 The gathering will include stakeholders from business, civil society, academia, and government.

-“That brings together all of multi-stakeholders, but it brings together a lot of ministers of various countries around the world to think about ‘Okay, we can do these national things.
-But also what can we do internationally together?’
+“That brings together all of our multi-stakeholders, [and] it brings together a lot of ministers of various countries around the world to think about ‘Okay, we can do these national things.
+But what can we also do internationally together?’
 I think there’s a definite feeling that countries will probably [do] best to try and work together to solve some of these difficulties around AI,” she said.

 Questions of U.S. leadership and international participation were also raised at an ethics gathering held this week by the U.S. Department of Defense.
-The Organisation for Economic Cooperation and Development (OECD) will share AI policy recommendations with participation from the United States this summer.
+The Organisation for Economic Cooperation and Development (OECD) will publicly share AI policy recommendations with participation from the United States this summer.

-Among individual nations working with the WEF, in July the United Kingdom will consider guidelines for acquiring AI systems for government use.
+Among individual nations working with the WEF, the United Kingdom will consider guidelines for acquiring AI systems for government use in July.
 That policy could be adopted this fall and is expected to include rules for ethics, governance, development and deployment, and operations.
-Other countries may also adopt government procurement guidelines.
+Other countries may adopt similar government procurement guidelines.
 “The idea is that we scale what we do with one country across the world,” Firth-Butterfield said.

-An initiative was recently started to reimagine what an AI regulator would do.
+An initiative was recently started with the government in New Zealand to reimagine what an AI regulator would do.

 “What does the regulator for AI in a modern world, where we don’t want to stifle innovation but we do want to protect the public, what does that person look like?
 Are there certification standards that we should put in place?
 We don’t know what the answer is at the moment,” she said.